-If 3,000 parents make a gift at any level prior to June 30, 2014, an anonymous parent donor will make an additional $200,000 gift to Vanderbilt University.
+If 3,000 parents make a gift at any level prior to June 30, 2016, anonymous parent donors will make an additional $100,000 gift to Vanderbilt University.

-Parents of seniors—be sure your child has contributed to the Senior Class Fund, as the Class of 2014 is hoping to set a Vanderbilt record for the highest-ever giving participation rate.
-Plus, if both you and your child make a gift of any size before graduation, your child will receive a special token of appreciation!
+Parents of seniors—be sure your child has contributed to the Senior Class Fund, as the Class of 2016 is hoping to set a Vanderbilt record for the highest-ever giving participation rate.

 Ways to make a gift